Donald Trump goes down and he knows it - ExBulletin

 Well, Trump answered questions about his health at the Tuesday oval office press conference.
 I was very active in this labor celebration, he told journalists.
 It is also possible that he planned his imminent invasion of Chicago.
 Who knows what he was doing?
 What matters is where was going.

-Trump abandoned the eye of the public during the Labor Day weekend, only appearing on photographs on the way to a golf course.
-Katopodis / Getty Images Tasos
+Trump abandoned the eye of the public during the Labor Day weekend, only appearing on photographs on the way to a golf course. / Katopodis / Getty Images

 A life of greed, grif, lies, cheating, theft, sexual assault and simply being a complete tool will not compensate for hammer efforts so that your best friend puts his arms.
 Without forgetting the end of the ethnic cleaning of Gazan occurring with your blessing.
 Or save all the Americans who will refuse vital vaccines and locked out cancer tests because RFK Jr. took the red pill to heal his brain worm instead of, you know, real medicine.